yunusey/ghostty/CONTRIBUTING.md

 1. VMs should be as minimal as possible so that they build and launch quickly.
    Additional software can be added at runtime with a command like `nix run nixpkgs#<package name>`.
-2. VMs should not expose any services to the network, or run any remote access software like SSH, VNC or RDP.
+2. VMs should not expose any services to the network, or run any remote access software like SSH daemons, VNC or RDP.
 3. VMs should auto-login using the "ghostty" user.